+This sample site visit schedule is informed by the suggested SAR chapter titles (see Appendix A).
+The main session topics (red font below) mirror those chapter titles.
 This schedule is included as a guideline only.
 After practical considerations have been taken into account, the final schedule may differ in duration and detail and will be finalised closer to the review site visit.
 The final schedule is set by the Director of Quality.

-Mins Day 1 Sunday 21 October 2018
+Mins Day 1 Monday 3 December 2018

 Time Parties Agenda Location

 30 19h00 QRG, DQ, QO Introductory meeting and briefing Castletroy Park Hotel (CPH)

 19h30 QRG Dinner СРН